flrx/validator/doc/validator.md

 `Validator` also accepts a function which can be used to transform the message that is returned after the validation of the input.

-`transformMessage` function can be used for cases like localization amongst others.
+`transformMessage` function can be used for cases like localization among others.

 By default, `transformMessage` replaces the `keys` in the `message` by the corresponding `values` which are defined in the `params` map.